 Of great importance is the Green Belt gap which visually separates Cambridge and Fulbourn.
-Although physically developed, the Fulbourn Hospital and Ida Darwin sites have kept low heights and scant night lighting - something that is already being diminished with more recent development on the Fulbourn Hospital site and is essential to reestablish and preserve for the future.
+Although physically developed, the Fulbourn Hospital and Ida Darwin sites have kept low heights and scant night lighting and therefore remain fairly inconspicuous.
+Rcent developments have reduced this in some areas and new development should seek to avoid this in the future.

-In addition, some fields have an important relationship to the village, (in Fig. 16, and in the views of Fig. 14 and 15) as they provide a strong landscape setting linking countryside and village, and establish a visual relationship deep within the fabric of the built area.
+In addition, some fields have an important relationship to the village, (in Fig. 17, and in the views of Fig. 14 to 16) as they provide a strong landscape setting linking countryside and village, and establish a visual relationship deep within the fabric of the built area.